 Payment Must Accompany Registration Form

-Save $15.00 signing up as a member for an additional $85.00.
+Save $31.00 – Join the FDSOA as a member for an additional $99.00.
+Just check the appropriate box on the application or join online first at FDSOA.org.
 Membership runs 12 months from date payment is received.

 A full refund will be given the applicant (or sponsoring organization) provided that written notification is received by FDSOA, at least one (1) week prior to exam.
 A 25% processing fee will be applied.